 me it was a waste of time and that they'd educate my music out of me, so I didn't stay there long either.
 I don't wish to be told how to write a fugue in four parts in the style of Palestrina.
 Somehow, I don't see that forming queues at a Broadway box office.

-The Premier Songwriting Contest - The Eurovision From Lys Assia (Switzerland 1956), to Jamala, who won for Ukraine in 2016, we examine the winners (and the losers) in what has become the most famous (or infamous) song contest in the world - Le Grand-Prix Eurovision de la Chanson Europťenne.
+The Premier Songwriting Contest - The Eurovision From Lys Assia (Switzerland 1956), to Salvador Sobral who won for Portugal in 2017, we examine the winners (and the losers) in what has become the most famous (or infamous) song contest in the world - Le Grand-Prix Eurovision de la Chanson Europťenne.
 OK, The Eurovision!

 Want To Become A Master Of Songwriting?
 On this site, we have a special twelve-part series of articles, which will take you less than an hour to complete, but which will turn you into a Master Of Songwriting.
 Or something very like that anyway!
 Just click the pic to begin the series today.

 Songs Required This Week Almost every day, we are contacted by singers, bands, managers, record labels and music publishers, seeking new unpublished songs for recording purposes.
 Just click any of the pictures above and have a quick look at this week's song requirements and opportunities.

 Looking For A Hit Songwriter?
 Singers, bands, and managers seeking hit songs, contact us daily.
 If you are looking for top-quality unpublished songs, then an International Songwriters Association songwriter will be more than happy to oblige.
 And at no cost to you.
 Just click the picture above!